-With most of us working from home during Queensland’s current lockdown, there’s no doubt we’re using more electricity than if we were heading to the office each day.
+Many of us are in isolation or working from home because of Queensland’s COVID outbreak.
+There’s no doubt we’re using more electricity than if we were heading to the office each day.
 So how do you get the most out of your solar power and avoid a nasty electricity bill?

 Use appliances during peak sunshine hours

 Many of us love the flexibility of working from home.
 It means we can juggle work with home schooling and throw on a load of washing.
 Get the most out of your solar power by throwing the washing on during peak sunshine hours.
 Your solar panels will be most efficient between 10am and 3pm.
 Make the most of this time.
 Why not cook dinner with energy from the sun and pop the slow cooker on in the morning?